 A: Most departments will see their income post to their general ledger account the next day after posting a charge to SIS .

-A: Please call SBS at X2-3204 to have an account setup.
+A: Please send an email to email@example.com to have an account setup.
 Please be prepared to provide the name and address of the individual or organization.

 A: Please refer to Billing Method III up above.

-A: All students should be direct to the Main Cashiers Office to make their payments.
-If a department receives a payment in the mail that is for an account on SIS , it should be sent to the Main Cashiers Office.
+A: All students should be directed to the Main Cashiers Office or to GROWL to make their payments.
+If a department receives a payment in the mail that is for an account on SIS , it should be sent to the Main Cashiers Office immediately for posting.